Lauro235-dev-environments/typescript_module_testing/README.md

 Currently everything in the ./src folder will be copied over to the ./dist folder on each command call 'tsc'.

-Note: You can install tsc globally on your machine with npm i -g typescript which will allow you consistent capabilities of using the TypeScript compiler, but you can always call 'npx tsc' to.
+Note: You can install tsc globally on your machine with `npm i -g typescript` which will allow you consistent capabilities of using the TypeScript compiler, but you can always call 'npx tsc' to.
+You can also use the build command if that is something you are more likely to remember.

 The only commands you need to type then are either:

 1. `tsc`
 2. `npx tsc`
+3. `npm run build`

+## Scripts

+Nice low weight set of scripts that focus on ease of use.
+Perfect for hacking away.

+1. `npm start` => runs index.js file in the dist/src folder
+2. `npm run build` => generates the dist folder content from your root/src folder
+3. `npm test` => runs vitest which runs any files ending in spec.ts or test.ts

 ## Important files